hchyang/PSiTE/README.md

 - -P/--purity to set the purity of tumor sample
 - --length to set the length of sequence to simulate

 **Note:** By default, the branch length from the ms program is measured in 4N generations.
 CSiTE will simulate SNVs/CNVs events following the Poisson process.
-For example, if we set –r 100, this is equivalent to set the population rescaled parameter θ=4Nu as 100 (see ms manual for details).
+For example, if we set -r 100, this is equivalent to set the population rescaled parameter θ=4Nu as 100 (see ms manual for details).

 ### Input files